 Having begun his legal career at Mayer Brown, Richard went on to become the Assistant Legal Director at Americans United for Separation of Church and State, where he litigated cutting-edge constitutional challenges in appellate and trial courts nationwide, principally under the First Amendment’s Establishment, Free Exercise, and Free Speech Clauses.
-He was then appointed Deputy Director of the Program Legal Group in the U.S. Department of Education’s Office for Civil Rights, where he led the development of policy initiatives on the implementation of federal antidiscrimination laws for the nation’s elementary, secondary, and postsecondary schools.
+He was then appointed Deputy Director of the Program Legal Group in the U.S. Department of Education’s Office for Civil Rights, where he led the development of policy initiatives on the implementation of federal antidiscrimination laws for the nation’s schools, colleges, and universities.
 Returning to Mayer Brown’s appellate practice, Richard brings with him a wealth of litigation and regulatory experience across a wide range of issues.

 Richard has been a frequent lecturer, guest instructor, and panelist at law schools, universities, and legal, educational, and scientific associations, including the National Academy of Sciences.
 He is an elected member of the American Law Institute and a Woodrow Wilson Visiting Fellow.
 He previously taught professional and political ethics at the John F. Kennedy School of Government and at Harvard College, and he was the Eugene P. Beard Graduate Fellow in Ethics at Harvard’s Edmond J. Safra Foundation Center for Ethics.